potato-tf/PopExtensionsPlus/README.md

 The stucture of the library is as follows:

-- **PopExt**: This is the original popextensions library, **all functions from the original popextensions library must be prefixed with PopExt now**

-- **PopExtHooks**: This is the original hooks.nut file for popextensions.
-These functions generally don't need to be touched by the end user

 - **PopExtUtil**:  A wide variety of utility functions.
-All functions are listed in util.nut and prefixed with `PopExtUtil.`  **Some functions previously included in popextensions.nut have been moved here**
+All functions are listed in util.nut and prefixed with `PopExtUtil.`

 - **MissionAttributes**: Dozens of one-line key-values that mimic many of the features of rafmod/sigmod.
 All keyvalues are documented in `missionattributes.nut`